Here is how you can do resource identification for projects…..

 #3 Organisational policies

-In order to identify this organisational policies, you need to ask some fundamental questions.
+In order to identify these organisational policies, you need to ask some fundamental questions.
 Can you use contract labour to take advantage of lower hourly rates for certain type of work?
-Does the organisation prefer to rent equipment for projects than to purchase the equipment ?
+Does the organisation prefer to rent equipment for projects than to purchase the equipment?
 If you rent, it might not be available always compared to buying which also comes at a price.

 Also, you need to know if supplies must be selected from only those that have registered with the organisation.